Iadvd/RetrocomputingZXSpectrum/README.md

 Be aware that you will need to review if the server side application computer (e.g. if you are using Fuse Zpectrum emulator this can happen) is using a firewall.
 You will need to open at least the TCP port 8081 if there is a firewall.
 If not, the application will not be able to negotiate the TCP/IP protocol.

 # Great, but I want to play games!
-Are there cool games adapted to use the Android TCP/IP Virtual Joystick?
+Are there cool games adapted to use the TCP/IP Virtual Joystick for Android app.?

 Yes!!!!
-It is possible to play homebrew games that have been adapted to this TCP/IP interface, connected through the Spectranet peripheral (e.g. if your 8-bit game can be played by using a keyboard, a Kempston Joystick or a Sinclair Joystick you can also add another option for an Android TCP/IP Virtual Joystick).
+It is possible to play homebrew games that have been adapted to this TCP/IP interface, connected through the Spectranet peripheral (e.g. if your 8-bit game can be played by using a keyboard, a Kempston Joystick or a Sinclair Joystick you can also add another option for a TCP/IP Virtual Joystick for Android app.).
 It should work as well with a real ZX Spectrum computer and a real Spectranet peripheral.

 And here they are the first ones!
 We have adapted several games from the famous Spanish Spectrum scene group The Mojon Twins: